18 Best Edge Computing Companies In 2025

 Products: Virtual Evolved Packet Core, Affirmed Mobile Edge Computing

-Affirmed Network provides fully virtualized, cloud-native mobile solutions that allow operators to manage complex traffic and complex operations more efficiently.
+Affirmed Network provides fully virtualized, cloud-native mobile solutions that allow operators to manage complex traffic and operations more efficiently.
 It also makes it easier to plan and develop new profit-generating services.

 Their mobile core solutions can be deployed on a wide range of industry off-the-shelf hardware.
 So far, the company has deployed more than 100 operator networks worldwide, helping them upgrade to NFV-based architectures and realize outstanding returns.